CLI Reference

 Section titled “Local managed Pulse”Use this when Pulse should run on your machine.

-pulse upstartspulse-serverin the backgroundpulse logs --followtails the managed server logpulse downstops the managed server
+pulse upstartspulse-serverin the backgroundpulse dashboardopens the local dashboard through a one-time local login URLpulse logs --followtails the managed server logpulse downstops the managed server

 Remote/shared Pulse